ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 If you pass `order=True`, it also generates `__lt__`, `__le__`, `__gt__`, and `__ge__`.
 If you pass `frozen=True` or `unsafe_hash=True` it generates `__hash__`.

-We can use the standard library `inspect` module to display the type signatures of the methods in a class:
+Using the standard library `inspect` module, we can display the type signatures of the methods in a class:

 ```python
 # class_methods.py